Marketing, Advanced Certificate

 Prerequisite: Prerequisite: MRKT 620

-Presents an integrated framework useful for understanding the role and uses of promotion within the context of the marketing mix.
-The emphasis will be on the utilization of communication theories in the development of tactical and strategic promotional programs.
-The successful completion of the course should enable the student to contribute to the development and implementation of the major components of promotional strategy, (e.g., advertising, selling, sales promotions, and public relations).
-Current trends in media will be examined with a strong emphasis on new media, including search, social, mobile, and the Internet.
-Students will gain experience in analyzing new marketing opportunities and develop appropriate plans to leverage the strengths of traditional and emerging platforms for promotion.
+Presents an integrated framework for understanding the role and uses of promotion within the context of the marketing mix.
+The emphasis will be on the utilization of communication theories in the development of tactical and strategic promotional programs, with a particular focus on current technologies.
+Students will integrate branding and positioning strategies with the development and implementation of key components of promotional strategy.
+Current trends in media and the use of technology in content creation and consumption will be examined, with a strong emphasis on digital media.
+Students will gain experience in analyzing new marketing opportunities and developing appropriate plans using contemporary technologies to leverage the strengths of traditional and emerging platforms for promotion.

 Classroom Hours - Laboratory and/or Studio Hours – Course Credits: 3-0-3